Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 [click to view script](scripts/gold_layer/category_performance_analysis.sql)

 ### Budget Allocation Model
 A simple budget allocation model was developed based on category revenue contribution.
-The idea was to distribute a marketing or purchasing budget across product categories according to their revenue performance.
+The 30,000,000 naira procurement budget was distributed across product categories according to thier revenue performance.
 **formula used**:
 Revenue Allocation = New Budget × Revenue Contribution This approach ensures that higher performing categories receive a proportionally larger share of the budget.